Picking NPA constraints from a randomly sampled quantum moment matrix: Algebraic equality for entries of the moment matrix

 This result follows directly from Definitions~\ref{dfn:seq_of_projs} and~\ref{dfn:block_of_projs}.
-In fact, since each block $\mathbb{P}^{(i)}$ is simplified, its associated scenario operator $\hat{\mathbb{P}}^{(i)}$ cannot be shortened, permuted, or modified in any way without altering its action on the Hilbert space.
-Moreover, due to the independence of projectors within each block, no projector in $\mathbb{P}^{(i)}$ can be expressed as a linear combination of the others.
-Consequently, the tensor product of the scenario operators yields equal moment matrix entries if and only if all corresponding projectors within each party’s block coincide.
+Since each block $\mathbb{P}^{(i)}$ is simplified, its associated operator $\hat{\mathbb{P}}^{(i)}$ is expressed in a reduced form with respect to these relations.
+Therefore, two tensor products of such operators are algebraically equal if and only if all corresponding local operators are algebraically equal.

-\section{Random Generation}
+\section{Random generation}

-In this section, we study the entries of a generic moment matrix, each of which takes the form
+In this section, we study the entries of a generic moment matrix, each of which takes the form:

-where $\rho$ is a quantum state and $\mathbb{P}^{(i)}$ is a simplified block of projectors associated with the measurements of the $i$-th party, with $\hat{\mathbb{P}}^{(i)}$ denoting the corresponding scenario operator as in Eq.~\eqref{eq:scenario_operator}.
+where $\rho$ is a quantum state and $\mathbb{P}^{(i)}$ is a simplified block of projectors associated with the measurements of the $i$-th party, with $\hat{\mathbb{P}}^{(i)}$ denoting the corresponding scenario operator as in~\eqref{eq:scenario_operator}.
 Recall that a block is \emph{simplified} if no further reduction in its length is possible using the algebraic properties of projectors (orthogonality and idempotency), as stated in Definition~\ref{dfn:block_of_projs}.

 Let us consider two arbitrary entries of the moment matrix,